sigalor/whatsapp-web-reveng/README.md

 ### Backend

+- [ ] More and more errors start to occur in the binary message decoding.
+Update this documentation to resemble the changes, then implement them.
 - [ ] Allow sending messages as well.
 Of course JSON is easy, but _writing_ the binary message format needs to start being examined.

 ### Web frontend

 - [ ] Allow reusing the session after successful login.
 Probably normal cookies are best for this.
+See [#9](https://github.com/sigalor/whatsapp-web-reveng/issues/9) for details.
 - [ ] An UI that is not that technical, but rather starts to emulate the actual WhatsApp Web UI.

+### General development

+- [ ] Allow usage on Windows, i.e. entirely fix [#10](https://github.com/sigalor/whatsapp-web-reveng/issues/16).

 ### Documentation
 - [ ] The _Node Handling_ section.
 Could become very long.
-- [ ] The _Disclaimer_ section.
-Should contain stuff like "no warranty" and "don't do bad stuff".
 - [ ] Outsource the different documentation parts into their own files, maybe into the `gh-pages` branch.

 ## Terms and conditions